Laws banning gender-affirming health care, critical race theory rank low on priority list of parents

 Meanwhile, since 2021, at least 44 states have introduced legislation or taken other steps to restrict the teaching of critical race theory or limit how public school teachers can address systemic inequality and racism in the classroom, Education Week reported.

-In January, Florida Gov. Ron DeSantis’s (R) administration rejected the College Board’s Advanced Placement (AP) African American Studies course, alleging the class contests with state law and “significantly lacks educational value.”
-Florida’s education department has also banned the teaching of critical race theory, a college-level theory addressing systemic racism.
+In January, Florida Gov. Ron DeSantis’s (R) administration rejected the College Board’s Advanced Placement (AP) African American studies course, alleging that its subject matter contests with state law and “significantly lacks educational value.”
+Florida’s education department has also banned the teaching of critical race theory, a theory taught almost exclusively at the college level that assesses systemic racism.

-Virginia Gov. Glenn Youngkin (R), whose administration last year proposed a slate of model transgender policies that sparked widespread outrage from students and LGBTQ advocacy groups, has also requested a review of the course.
+Virginia Gov. Glenn Youngkin (R), whose administration last year proposed a slate of model policies related to transgender students that sparked widespread outrage from students and LGBTQ advocacy groups, has also requested a review of the course.

 Nearly 70 percent of voters in the Navigator poll said they opposed banning high school classes like AP African American studies.
 Fifty-seven percent said they also oppose removing books that some parents find to have “questionable content” from schools and libraries.